 Graduate Programs

 Welcome to the University of Oregon’s History graduate program.
-We are a community of scholars pursuing the study of a wide range of geographical areas and topics.
-The University of Oregon, moreover, offers an array of related interdisciplinary programs and a research library of more than two million volumes, along with many other resources.
+MA and PhD students in History join a community of scholars with diverse thematic and geographical specializations.
+We are large enough to accommodate a wide range of scholarly interests but small enough to provide close working relationships between faculty and students, as well as a collegial environment.
+At University of Oregon, History graduate students can benefit from an array of interdisciplinary programs, excellent language departments, and a research library of more than two million volumes, along with many other resources.

 The History department has an outstanding graduate faculty.
 We are large enough to have a wide array of geographical and thematic specialties, but small enough to provide close working relationships between faculty and graduate students, as well as a collegial environment.
 For any questions about the graduate program, please contact our director of graduate studies at HistDGS@uoregon.edu.